lat9/usu/pages/upgrade_from_v2.md

 # Upgrading Ultimate URLs from a Version Prior to v3.0.0

 v3.0.0 of Ultimate URLs (a.k.a. _USU_) makes a **major** change to both the plugin's installation procedures and the way it handles the generation of its alternate URLs.
-This document identifies the steps you will need to take to remove previous versions' **core-file** changes prior to any update to v3.0.0 or later.
+This document identifies the steps you will need to take to remove previous versions' **core-file** changes and installation files _prior to_ any update to v3.0.0 or later.

 **Note**: If your store _still_ runs on Zen Cart 1.5.0 or earlier, the notifications required below _will not operate properly_; you'll need to continue using your current installation of _USU_.

+## Remove Installation Files for Previous _USU_ Versions

+To ensure that a previous installation of _USU_ doesn't mistakenly re-update itself, you'll need to delete the following files from your site's admin directory, noting that any use of `admin` in these instructions refers to your "secret" admin-directory's actual name:

+1. `admin/includes/classes/usu_plugin.php`
+1. `admin/includes/extra_configures/plugin.php`
+1. `admin/includes/init_includes/init_usu_install.php`

+## Remove Zen Cart "Core File" Modifications

+_USU_ v3.0.0 and later no longer requires any Zen Cart **core-file** modifications.
+This section identifies the changes made to **core-files** by prior versions of _USU_ and must be removed using a text-editor _before_ you install _USU_ v3.0.0+.

-## /includes/functions/html_output.php
+### /includes/functions/html_output.php

 Within that module's `zen_href_link` function, find and remove the following section: